hezzyX2/two-boxes/README.md

 5. Save your work, and copy the link from the link-share tree to the left of the Save button.

-6. Paste your link from step 4 into `trinket.md` and commit your changes.
+6. Turn in your link from step 4 to Canvas